matt7salomon/matt7salomon.github.io/README.md

 ### Fine-tuning Llama2 model for question answering based on previous customer calls:
 Fine-tuned a llama2 model on a databricks platform to be able to respond to questions that the account executives had on the products from the saved chat between system's engineers and the customers that were saved as scripts.
 The product reduced the need for account executives to reach out to technical personnel to get information about the products within the company portfolio.

+### Health insurance:
+Evaluated risk of under 250 member accounts and decided if the insurance company should extend a quote or adjust a quote for these customers.
+Our model decided increments, decrements, or decline to quote for small corporate customers where historical claims data did not exist for a 2 year ongoing engagement.

 ### Search Engine A/B Test:
 Analyzed two search engine products by calculating total utilization and remuneration from Ad clicks per day.
 The test was performed by dividing traffic equally to two search engines and determining which one was more successful in terms of ad-clicks.